Geometry of hyperfields: Geometry of hyperfields in a view of Berkovich theory

 The set of points of $X^{an}$ is also in one-to-one correspondence with the set of triples $(x,k(x),\mu)$, where $x$ is a point in $X$, $k(x)$ is the residue field at $x$, and $\mu$ is a valuation on $k(x)$ which extends $\nu$.
 With these interpretations, we have the following:

 \begin{pro} Let $X$ be a scheme of finite type over a complete non-Archimedean valued field $(k,\nu)$.
 Then there is a bijection (of sets) as follows:

 \end{pro} \begin{proof} It follows from Corollary \ref{analytification} that there is a one-to-one correspondence between the points of $X(\mathbb{T})=\Hom_k(\Spec\mathbb{T},X)$ and triples $(x,k(x),\tilde{\nu})$, where $x \in X$, $k(x)$ is the residue field at $x$, and $\tilde{\nu}$ is a homomorphism from $k(x)$ to $\mathbb{T}$ extending $\nu:k \to \mathbb{T}$.
-This is, in turn, in one-to-one correspondence with the points of $\Xan$ as we explained above. \end{proof}
+This is, in turn, in one-to-one correspondence with the points of $X^{\textrm{an}}$ as we explained above. \end{proof}

 \begin{cor} Let $X$ be a scheme of finite type over a field $k$ with a complete non-Archimedean valuation $\nu:k \to \mathbb{T}$.
-Then the analytification $\Xan$ is homeomorphic to $X(\mathbb{T})$ which is equipped with fine Zariski topology. \end{cor} \begin{proof} We claim that the set-bijection in Proposition \ref{Berkovichsetbijection} is a homeomorphism.
+Then the analytification $X^{\textrm{an}}$ is homeomorphic to $X(\mathbb{T})$ which is equipped with the fine topology. \end{cor} \begin{proof} We claim that the set-bijection in Proposition \ref{Berkovichsetbijection} is a homeomorphism.
 Let $i$ be the set-bijection in Proposition \ref{Berkovichsetbijection}.
-Since $\mathbb{R}=\mathbb{T}-\{-\infty\}$ is an open subset of $\mathbb{T}$, we can apply Proposition \ref{openembedding} in this case and hence our proposition is reduced to the affine case.
+Since $\mathbb{T}$ is a topological hyperfield, we can apply Proposition \ref{openembedding} in this case and hence our proposition is reduced to the affine case.
 The result now follows from Proposition \ref{affinecase}. \end{proof}